 - That this verse is not generally addressing the gift of literacy which is a blessing from Allah (swt).

 - .
-To suggest that the above verse is an imperative.
+To suggest that the above verse is imperative.
 Meaning that Allah (swt) has taught every person to read that would be incorrect.
 Vast swathes of humanity still cannot read.
-The proliferation of literacy is a modern phenomena.
+The proliferation of literacy is a modern phenomenon.

 It would have been a perfect occasion to say, “I will teach you the use of the pen, or I will teach you that which you know not.”

-In fact we never get any example of the Blessed Messenger (saw) reading the Holy Qur’an to anyone.
+In fact, we never get an example of the Blessed Messenger (saw) reading the Qur’an to anyone.
 However; we do have examples of him reciting it.